-About Goodyear New Zealand tyres
+About Goodyear Tyres

 In 2015, Kiwis gave Goodyear New Zealand car tyres a combination of 3-star and 4-star ratings for various drivers of customer satisfaction, as well as a 5 star rating for quality of tyres.
 You can view our Canstar Blue survey results here.